 While you can receive back benefits for the time it took the SSA to approve your benefits, the wait to get a hearing after you are denied can cause financial hardship.

-Instead, when you enlist our help, we will work to get your claim approved the first time.
+When you enlist our help, we will work to get your benefits claim approved the first time.
 This will give you all the benefits you need, sooner than if you needed to wait months to get your back pay.

 We also work with you on a contingency basis, which means you do not need to worry about how you are going to pay us.
-We simply take our fee, strictly regulated by the government, out of the back pay you receive.
+You pay us no money upfront.
+We simply take our fee, strictly regulated by the U.S. government, out of the back pay you receive.

 Berger and Green: Pittsburgh Social Security Disability Attorneys